 The Mirage also has its own resident magician, in the form of Shin Lim, whose sleight of hand is fascinating and bewildering.
 Probably best not to try to work it out, but instead, sit back and enjoy.

-The live music at the Mirage comes courtesy of Boyz II Men, in the intimate setting of the 1,250-seat Terry Fator Theater.
+Live music at the Mirage comes courtesy the intimate setting of the 1,250-seat Terry Fator Theater.
 So, it’s limited compared to the variety available at the MGM Grand.
-But, if you’re a fan of these R&B legends, you won’t be complaining.

 However, if bigger isn’t necessarily better to you, the more compact (but still sizable) Mirage will probably be an ideal choice.
 Especially since its location puts it at the heart of the action on The Strip.